 \subsection{Outline of the numerical scheme}

 The density approximations shown in Figure \ref{fig:theonlyfigure} were generated according to the following quadrature-based algorithm.
 Begin with an initial probability density function, $V_0$, and fix step sizes $\delta t$ and $\delta x$ for creating a mesh on the time-space grid $[0,T] \times [0,u]$.
-(Here, $u$ is an upper bound chosen large enough so that truncating the solution above level $u$ in the spatial component is an acceptable approximation to the process on the half-line.)
-At each point on the spatial slice of the grid at time $\delta t$, approximate the density at that point by evolving the solution according heat equation with drift term given by the common noise increment $B^0_{\delta t} - B^0_0$ (i.e.~numerically evalutate the integral corresponding to this transformation at all points on this slice of the space grid).
-This gives a candidate density $U_{\delta t}$.
-Estimate the candidate loss
+Here, the value $u$ is an upper bound chosen large enough so that truncating the solution above the level $u$ in the spatial component is an acceptable approximation to the process on the positive half-line.

+At each point on the spatial slice of the grid at time $\delta t$, approximate the density at that point by evolving the solution according heat equation with drift term given by the common noise increment $B^0_{\delta t} - B^0_0$ (that is, numerically evaluate the integral corresponding to this transformation at all points on this slice of the space grid).
+This procedure gives a candidate density $U_{\delta t}$.